Flowrey/youtube-bz/README.md

 ### Installation

-In order to extract audio from Youtube video, you will need to install FFMPEG:
+In order to extract audio from Youtube video, you will need to install ffmpeg:

 Debian:
 ```